 Facebook was set to go public in 2012 at a $104 billion valuation, making it the largest IPO to date in U.S. history.

 The day before the IPO, Facebook announced it would sell 25% more shares to accommodate demand.
-The IPO raised $16 and was the third-largest in history, behind General Motors and Visa.
+The IPO raised $16 and was the third-largest in history, behind General Motors (GM) and Visa (V).
+Keep an eye on Stripe blowing this IPO out of the water.

 #2.
 Cameron and Tyler Winklevoss sued Mark Zuckerberg, claiming he stole their idea